camh-/jobber/doc/design.md

 individual jobs to be looked up by an ID so that the job can be operated upon.

-Executing a job in a container will be a two-step process as it is problematic to fork in Go, and the typical approach to using groups is to fork, set up the container and then execute the binary to run in that container.
+Executing a job in a container will be a two-step process as it is problematic to fork in Go, and the typical approach to using cgroups and namespaces is to fork, set up the container and then execute the binary to run in that container.
 Instead, the library will allow a pluggable executor that can run a program as a child process that sets up the container and then execs the program.

-The executor can just run `/proc/self/exe` with an argument list that can be parsed into a `JobSpec` struct and passed back into the `job` package, which will then take care of setting up the group and executing the program.
+The executor will be given a job specification containing the cgroup and namespace parameters, command and arguments and any other setup required for the job.
+It should spawn a child process in new namespaces where appropriate (using the `CLONE_*` flags) and pass the job specification via the command line.
+It then re-creates the job specification from the command line and calls back into the `job` library to complete the execution of the job.

+Typically the executor will just run `/proc/self/exe` and the user of the library will implement command line flags for re-creating the job specification to pass back to the library, but it could run an entirely different program that executes the job specification if so desired.

 A `Job` will support getting the combined stdout and stderr output stream of it captured from the start of the job.
 Multiple output streams requested of the